 We have expertise in administering personal trusts and estates.
 You may want to consider naming Hills Bank as your estate’s executor, relieving family members of additional responsibilities during a difficult time.

 A revocable trust can be changed, altered, amended, or revoked altogether by the creator (also called the grantor) of the trust.
 A revocable trust usually provides the trustee with three instructions:

 - What happens to your property while you are alive?

 - What happens to your property should you become incapacitated?

-- What happens to your property at your death?
+- What happens to your property upon your death?

-- These usually arise in one of two situations:
+Unlike a revocable trust, an irrevocable trust cannot be amended.
+These trusts usually arise in one of two situations:

-Combinations.
-Many people utilize combinations of Revocable Trusts, Irrevocable Trusts, and Wills in their Estate Plans.
+Many people utilize combinations of revocable trusts, irrevocable trusts, and wills in their estate plans:

-- Trust in a Will: Often, Wills include provisions creating Trusts.
+- Trust in a will: Often, wills include provisions that create trusts

 Contact us online or call a Hills Bank Investment Professional today to set up a no-charge consultation.